-- A candidate must have attained the age of 21 years and must not have attained the age of 32 years on 1st August, 2016, i.e. he / she must have been born not earlier than 2nd August, 1984 and not later than 1st August, 1997.
+A candidate must have attained the age of 21 years and must not have attained the age of 32 years on 1st August, 2018, i.e. he / she must have been born not earlier than 2nd August, 1986 and not later than 1st August, 1997.
 Necessary action to make corresponding changes in respective rules / regulations pertaining to various services is being taken separately.

 - upto a maximum of five years if a candidate belongs to a Scheduled Caste or a Scheduled Tribe.